 TLDR; The magic number is around 2.3, not the 2.0 you might expect, results in a stable population.

 This is an exploration of what ‘births per woman’ means, and how it is measured.
-A key topic here is population.
-Key to discussion about population is population growth, which is most commonly analysed from ‘births per woman’.
+Key to discussion about population is population growth, which is most commonly analysed from ‘births per woman’, which is also called ‘fertility rate’.
 But what is ‘births per woman’?
-Answer: not quite what you might expect, which means a small adjustment is required for interpreting births per woman when predicting population growth?
+Answer: not quite what you might expect, which means a small adjustment is required for interpreting births per woman when predicting population growth.